daredevils-team/SmartChange/README.md

     5.4.
 Get result and download by clicking `Download` button

 ### FAQ

-> **What CUDA and cudNN do you use?**

-I personally use [CUDA 10.0](https://developer.nvidia.com/cuda-10.0-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exenetwork) and [cudNN 7.6.4](https://developer.nvidia.com/rdp/cudnn-archive).

-P.S.
-During CUDA Toolkit installation I recommend you to choose `Custom installation` and disable all components except CUDA (also open CUDA in the components tree and disable `Visual Studio Integration`) to avoid rewriting new drivers with old ones (since we're gonna install older version of CUDA) and minimize possible problems (especially with Visual Studio Integration)

 > **What Python do you use for this project?**